pavel-odintsov/fastnetmon/docs/AMAZON.md

 - US East
 - US West

-Please use _ubuntu_ as the username when connecting to the instance.
+Please use _ubuntu_ as a username when connecting to the instance.